webpack/webpack.js.org/src/content/configuration/output.md

 The lengths of `[hash]` and `[chunkhash]` can be specified using `[hash:16]` (defaults to 20).
 Alternatively, specify [`output.hashDigestLength`](#outputhashdigestlength) to configure the length globally.

+In places where substitutions are supported but you don't want them to be substituted, for example when wanting to output a bundle with the literal name `[name].js`, you can escape it by adding backslashes between the brackets.

+Example: `[\id\]` generates `[id]` instead of getting replaced with the `id`.

 If using a function for this option, the function will be passed an object containing the substitutions in the table above.

 T> When using the [`ExtractTextWebpackPlugin`](/plugins/extract-text-webpack-plugin), use `[contenthash]` to obtain a hash of the extracted file (neither `[hash]` nor `[chunkhash]` work).